NonnettaWu/YOLOv7_ViT_MHSA/README.md

 While adding MHSA_Block into YOLOv7_L, i found that a lot of layers had been created。

-Sadly, the pre_weights file `yolov7_weights.pth` cannot be load on these newborned layer .
+But sadly, the pre_weights file `yolov7_weights.pth` cannot be load on these newborned layer .

 Perhaps the freeze layer should be set to zero which will help the result to be better.